 - During Q1 2023, Alaris completed a strategic transaction involving BCC and co-sponsor Brookfield, through its Special Investment program.
-The transaction included exchanging US\$145.0 million of its existing preferred units in BCC for newly issued convertible preferred units and receiving cash proceeds of US\$20.3 million for the redemption of its remaining existing preferred units which had an initial cost basis of US\$156.0 million, resulting in a US\$9.3 million realized gain. - The new convertible preferred units are entitled to an 8.5% Distribution payable in cash or in-kind, and are convertible at the option of the holder, for a period of up to five years, into common equity of BCC at a predetermined valuation.
+The transaction included exchanging US\$145.0 million of its existing preferred units in BCC for newly issued convertible preferred units and receiving cash proceeds of US\$20.3 million for the redemption of its remaining existing preferred units which had a cost basis of US\$156.0 million, resulting in a US\$9.3 million realized gain. - The new convertible preferred units are entitled to an 8.5% Distribution payable in cash or in-kind, and are convertible at the option of the holder, for a period of up to five years, into common equity of BCC at a predetermined valuation.
 These units also participate in any common distribution paid above 8.5%.
-As with all our common distributions these amounts are paid when declared as cashflow permits. - In addition, Alaris will be entitled to an annual transaction fee of US\$1.5 million payable quarterly. - Alaris is entitled to an over allocation of profits relative to the approximate US\$400 million of the convertible preferred units not held by Alaris if certain return-based performance thresholds are achieved.
+As with all our common distributions these amounts are paid when declared and as cashflow permits. - In addition, Alaris is entitled to an annual transaction fee of US\$1.5 million payable quarterly. - Alaris is entitled to an over allocation of profits relative to the approximate US\$400 million of the convertible preferred units not held by Alaris if certain return-based performance thresholds are achieved.
 This over allocation of profits allows Alaris to receive a higher portion of distributions if the following thresholds are met with respect to the convertible preferred units; the greater of 12.5% net internal rate of return and 1.80x multiple on invested capital, and a second hurdle with further additional sharing above the greater of net 18% internal rate of return and a 2.50x multiple on invested capital.
-As of period end, these hurdles have not been met.
+As of period end, these hurdles have not been met. - BCC's revenue and EBITDA continues to grow since the close of the transaction as they have realized organic growth from the existing centers and an increase in the number of centers year over year.
+As BCC has continued to meet their expected growth targets Alaris' earning potential from the entitlements of the convertible preferred units has also improved.
+This, along with market driven reductions in the discount rate have resulted in the fair value of the convertible preferred units in BCC increasing by US\$8.5 million in the three and six months ended June 30, 2023.
+The resulting fair value of the investment is now US\$153.5 million.